Retrophyllum vitiense: Distribution

-Retrophyllum vitiense is native to Southeast Asia and the southwestern Pacific.
-It occurs naturally on the Indonesian Maluku Islands, Papua New Guinean New Guinea and New Britain, the Fiji islands and the Santa Cruz Islands of Solomon Islands.
+Retrophyllum vitiense is native to the southwestern Pacific.
+It is native to the Fiji islands and the Santa Cruz Islands of Solomon Islands.

 Habitat and ecology

 Retrophyllum vitiense is a large rainforest tree.
 It grows in tropical lowland and montane rainforests ranging in altitude from near the sea level to 1800 meters.
 The mean annual precipitation of its natural habitat is 3290 millimeters.
 The species usually occurs as an emergent tree growing above the canopy in forests dominated by other trees.
 It commonly occurs together with other tropical conifers such as trees of the genera Podocarpus, Dacrycarpus, Dacrydium and Agathis.